-There was a written infection control policy which included minimising the risk of blood-borne virus transmission, environmental cleaning, clinical waste, managing spillages and hand hygiene.
-The practice had not followed all of the guidance on decontamination and infection control issued by the Department of Health, namely 'Health Technical Memorandum 01-05 - Decontamination in primary care dental practices (HTM 01-05)'.
-For example, the practice did not follow a documented procedure for the manual decontamination of dental instruments including checking water temperatures and inspecting instruments before sterilisation.
+The practice did not have a written infection control policy which included minimising the risk of blood-borne virus transmission, environmental cleaning, clinical waste, managing spillages and hand hygiene.
+The practice had not followed all of the guidance on decontamination and infection control issued by the Department of Health, namely 'Health Technical Memorandum 01-05 -Decontamination in primary care dental practices (HTM 01-05)'.

 We examined the facilities for cleaning and decontaminating dental instruments.
-The practice had a dedicated decontamination room.
-A dental nurse showed us how instruments were decontaminated.
+The practice had a decontamination room which also housed a kitchen area.
+The principal dentist showed us how instruments were decontaminated.
 They wore appropriate personal protective equipment including heavy duty gloves while instruments were decontaminated.
 Instruments were cleaned prior to being placed in an autoclave (sterilising machine).
-Staff told us instruments were placed in pouches following sterilisation.
-However, we observed some instruments were not pouched and stored appropriately.
+Staff told us instruments were not placed in pouches following sterilisation.
+We observed instruments were stored in the treatment room and not pouched in line we HTM 01-05 guidance.
+We observed single use impression trays were stored in a drawer in the decontamination room.
+Trays which contained adhesive and alginate, which had already been used, were stored in the same drawer with trays that had not been used.